 Sweeter than honey: Black Mountain’s Sourwood Festival

 Every year since 1977, the picturesque town of Black Mountain, North Carolina has hosted its popular Sourwood Festival.
 This year, the annual community event takes place August 9-10, 2025.
-Organizers expect to welcome over 30,000 visitors who come for the 200+ artisan vendors, local crafts, our walkable downtown full of unique shops and restaurants, kid’s entertainment, and a myriad of associated events.
+Organizers expect to welcome over 30,000 visitors who come for the 165+ artisan vendors, local crafts, our walkable downtown full of unique shops and restaurants, kid’s entertainment, and a myriad of associated events.
+Not to mention the honey.

 The Buzz: Sourwood Honey